corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Draining mode

-It is often necessary to spin down nodes.
-Planned maintenance is a common administrative task and nodes can be drained and decommissioned for a number of reasons, including for the investigation of performance and latency issues, maintenance, and necessary upgrading work..
-Nodes can be decommissioned from the network, but in order to shut down a node cleanly, it is important that no node processes (or ['flows'](../../../../../en/platform/corda/4.8/open-source/key-concepts-flows.md)) are active, meaning no [checkpoints](../../../../../en/platform/corda/4.8/open-source/contributing-flow-internals.html#checkpoints) are persisted.
+You may want to decommission or shut down a node for various activities, such as planned maintenance and upgrades, or investigating performance or latency issues.
+To shut down a node cleanly, you must drain it so that no node processes (or ['flows'](../../../../../en/platform/corda/4.8/open-source/key-concepts-flows.md)) are active.

-Checkpoints freeze a flow and capture its current status, and they are automatically saved to the database when a flow suspends or resumes.
-A flow can be replayed from the last checkpoint if the node restarts, with this automatic checkpointing ensuring durability against crashes and restarts.
-It is important that all of this in-progress data is cleared in anticipation of shutting down a node.
+Checkpoints ensure durability against crashes and restarts by freezing a flow and capturing its current status, which is automatically saved to the database.
+When the node is restarted, it replays the flow from the last checkpoint.

 The draining mode ensures that before shutting down:

 * Commands requiring any new, RPC-initiated flows are rejected.
 * Initial P2P session messages are not processed, meaning peers are not able to initiate new flows involving the node.
 * All other activities proceed as usual, ensuring that the number of in-progress flows only goes down, not up.

-Once the number of activities reaches zero, it is safe to shut the node down.
+Once the number of active flows reaches zero, it is safe to shut the node down.
 The draining mode property is durable, meaning that restarting the node does not reset it to its default value and that an RPC command is required.

 The node can be safely shut down via a drain using the [shell](../../../../../en/platform/corda/4.8/open-source/shell.md), Corda's embedded command line.